melorca/ipython-on-bluemix/README.md

 cf push --no-start
 # set a password in the app environment
 cf set-env ipython PASSWORD $( echo -n "Password: " && read -s PASSWORD && echo $PASSWORD )
+# In windows the above fails, use:
+# cf set-env ipython PASSWORD recent ipython
 # build, deploy, and start the app
 cf start ipython
+# Confirm that the notebook server is running properly by querying its status:
+cf app ipython
+# The output provides the URL where the notebook is running.
 ```

 When the buildpack finishes running, note the route assigned to your instance and visit it in your browser via https://your-instance.nb.bluemix.net.
 Enter your password when prompted.